siraben/nix-workshop/readme.md

 hr with time for questions.

 ## 1. Introduction and motivation
+Prerequisites: none

+This session will focus on motivating Nix by providing relevant examples and situations that almost all developers face when they start working on larger projects.
+The central issue is _dependency management_.
 ### Motivation
 - Development environments
 - Building software with dependencies